About The Abhayagiri Dagoba

 The Abhayagiri Dagoba is a Buddhist shrine in the UNESCO-listed ancient city of Anuradhapura in Sri Lanka.

 Estimated to have been built in the 1st century BCE, the Abhayagiri Dagoba was an important Buddhist monastery of its time and remains a pilgrimage site.

 The Abhayagiri Dagoba history

-Believed to be built by King Vaṭṭagāmaṇi Abhaya around in the first century BCE, the Abhayagiri Dagoba is an important ancient Theravāda Buddhist monastic centre on the northern side of Anurādhapura, which was the capital of Sri Lanka at that time.
+Believed to be built by King Vaṭṭagāmaṇi Abhaya around in the 1st century BCE, the Abhayagiri Dagoba is an important ancient Theravāda Buddhist monastic centre on the northern side of Anurādhapura, which was the capital of Sri Lanka at that time.

 It was originally associated with the nearby Mahāvihāra (Great Monastery), which was the traditional centre of religious and civil power at the time.
 Abhayagiri separated from the Great Monastery toward the end of Vaṭṭagāmaṇi’s reign due to a dispute over the relations between monks and the lay community and the use of Sanskrit works to augment Pāli texts as scripture.

 Originally over 100 metres high, the Abhayagiri Dagoba was one of the greatest structures in the ancient world, its scale only matched by the pyramids of Giza and nearby Jetavanarama.

 The name means ‘Hill of Protection’ or ‘Fearless Hill’.
 The Saddarma Rathnawaliya scripture records that a statue of a golden bull containing relics of the Buddha was buried in the core of the stupa.

 The Abhayagiri Dagoba today